 Step Action 1 Any individual, whether an IRB member, research subject, or other is encouraged to report any concern that the institution is exerting undue influence over the IRB's deliberations and determinations regarding human subject research.
-2 The report may be made to any one of the following: • IRB Chair/Staff • IRB Administrator • Research Compliance Services • Associate Dean for Research Assurances • Compliance Helpline at 713-961-3547 3 Any of the above who receive a report of a concern are to forward the report to the institution's Compliance Officer.
+2 The report may be made to any one of the following: IRB Chair/Staff Director of Research Compliance-IRB Research Compliance Services Associate Dean for Research Assurances Associate Dean for Research Assurances Compliance Helpline at 713-961-3547 3 Any of the above who receive a report of a concern are to forward the report to the institution's Compliance Officer.